UpendrA-StaRK/Whole-Slide-Imaging-System/Readme.md

 * **OME-TIFF / OME-Zarr** (Open Microscopy Environment) standards
 * **Dask/Zarr** for chunked, out-of-core arrays
 * **ResNet** family for CNN regression backbones

 ---

-## 📝 License & IP

-* Code in this repository is released under **\[choose a license]**.
-* Portions of the capture/stitching strategy are **patent-protected**; redistribution and commercial use may require a separate agreement.
-* Trademarks are the property of their respective owners.

----